-Notwithstanding the definition of lot width contained in Section 2.05 of this Ordinance, access to a back lot may be granted by means of a driveway if the driveway and back lot comply with the requirements of this Section 3.26.B, including the requirements of Section 3.26.B.10.
+Notwithstanding the definition of lot width contained in Section 2.13 of this Ordinance, access to a back lot may be granted by means of a driveway if the driveway and back lot comply with the requirements of this Section 3.26.B, including the requirements of Section 3.26.B.10.

-10. Turnaround and Frontage Requirements for Driveways Serving Back Lots.
+- 10. Turnaround and Frontage Requirements for Driveways Serving Back Lots.
 A driveway serving a back lot must include a cul-de-sac with a radius of not less than 40 feet, or other sufficient means for emergency vehicle turnaround, which shall be approved by the Township Zoning Administrator.
 A back lot served by a driveway complying with this Ordinance shall not be required to have frontage on a street, but must have the minimum lot frontage on the cul-de-sac or vehicle turnaround area.
-A driveway serving the back lot may also serve one contiguous front lot without being considered a private road if the additional front lot has continuous frontage on a street equal to or greater than the minimum lot width distance required in the applicable zoning district.
+A driveway serving the back lot may also serve one contiguous front lot without being considered a private road if the additional front lot has continuous frontage on a street equal to or greater than the minimum lot width distance required in the applicable zoning district. - 11.
+Limit on Further Division.
+If a driveway easement to a back lot is created, the land subject to the driveway easement and the land served thereby shall not be further divided if the division will cause either lot to be out of compliance with any requirement of this Zoning Ordinance, including setback, lot width, lot area and other requirements of the Zoning Ordinance, nor may the easement itself cause the front or back lot to be out of compliance.